Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 This is one of the things to do in Palermo that you should take advantage of.
 The place is decorated similarly to the Palatine Chapel, but the difference lies in size—this is way bigger.

 So, if the chapel seems too crowded, you can head here instead.
 Go to the chapel after you come back.
-It's not so crowded in the evenings.
+It might not be so crowded in the evening.

 The town of Monreale sits on a hillside, half an hour's drive from Palermo.
 It is home to one of the most essential sights in Sicily: the Monreale Cathedral.